 |American Indian or Alaska Native||0||0||0|

 |Asian or Pacific Islander||3||0||0|

-***Masters and Doctoral programs are required to provide this information.
-Job Placement Rates by cohort is defined as the percentage of graduates from the cohort year listed that are employed utilizing skills learned in the COAMFTE accredited program.
+**Job Placement Rate is the percentage of graduates from the cohort year that are employed utilizing skills learned in the COAMFTE accredited program.